-A rum with hogo is like that old Supreme Court pornography litmus test: You’ll know it when you see it (or in this case, taste it).
+A rum with hogo is like that old Supreme Court obscenity litmus test: You’ll know it when you see it (or in this case, taste it).

 The word hogo derives from the French term “haut gout,” which refers to slightly tainted game meat and any other strong yet desirable flavor.
 Today, its derivative is widely used to characterize the earthy, rancidly nutty or funky flavor in some rums.
 But what exactly causes it?
 Why are some rums filled with this distinctive hard-to-describe-but-impossible-to-miss character while others have nary a whiff?
 And perhaps more importantly, do you really want to be drinking something that comes across in the glass so unapologetically funky?
 The answer is yes, you do.

 “The fun and mystery of hogo is that it’s hard to define,” says Jim Romdall, the western brand manager for Novo Fogo cachaça.
 “If I could somehow say ‘rotten fruit’ and find the words to spin it into something positive and interesting, that would be it.”

 Romdall was part of the panel of “Feeling the Funk: From Dunder to Wonder,” a seminar at the 2017 Tales of the Cocktail event in New Orleans that examined the chemical analysis of rums with hogo and explored how that character can be fantastic in drinks.

 Attendees were asked to participate in a sensory evaluation, rating the hogo levels in unknown rum samples.
 The results from the focus group will be used to determine the chemical analysis for hogo, says Joy Spence, the master blender of Appleton Estate Jamaican rum who also participated in the panel.
 Her personal definition of hogo is “one of powerful ester notes intertwined with funky nutty and fatty acid flavors.”